eigmax/Ziren/README.md

 # zkMIPS

-zkMIPS is the next generation of zkMIPS for real-time proving, and zkMIPS is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32R2 instruction set architecture(ISA).
+zkMIPS is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32r2 instruction set architecture(ISA).

 zkMIPS is the industry's first zero-knowledge proof virtual machine supporting the MIPS instruction set, developed by the ZKM team, enabling zero-knowledge proof generation for general-purpose computation. zkMIPS is fully open-source and comes equipped with a comprehensive developer toolkit and an efficient proof network.
 The Entangled Rollup protocol, built on zkMIPS, is a native asset cross-chain circulation protocol, with typical application cases including Metis Hybrid Rollup and GOAT Network.